 Here’s what it is.

-Function-as-a-Service (FaaS) is a type of cloud computing model that enables software developers (cloud customers) to build, deploy, run, and manage applications as functions without having to worry about the infrastructure.
+Function-as-a-Service (FaaS) is a type of cloud computing model that enables software developers (cloud customers) to build, deploy, run, and manage applications as functions without worrying about the infrastructure.
 Such infrastructure is usually a vital part of developing and launching applications.

 In other words, companies employing the FaaS model run their applications directly from the cloud instead of hosting them on a server.
 It is time-consuming to run, manage, and maintain servers.
-Hence a serverless model like FaaS is fast gaining traction among businesses.
+Hence, a serverless model like FaaS is quickly gaining traction among businesses.

 The best part about FaaS is its event-driven nature, which means that the code executes as a result of some event that triggers its execution.
 These events include API requests, scheduled events, events in the database, etc. And you pay for it only when the functionality is executed.
 These unique features of the Function-as-a-Service model are the reason behind its rise in popularity and use.

 In the traditional cloud computing model, the code runs on the server continuously, and you are charged for it.
-One also has to provision infrastructure under the conventional model, while FaaS removes the need for it.
+Under the conventional model, one also has to provision infrastructure, while FaaS removes the need for it.
 Therefore, all the other types of cloud computing models must operate on a server at any given time.
 But with FaaS, the model runs only when a function is executed; it stops after the code is executed.

 Examples of FaaS include the following: